 What is Glaucoma?

-- Primary open-angle glaucoma: This is the most common type of the disease and occurs when the drainage canals in the eye become clogged.
-This is very slow developing glaucoma.
+- Primary open-angle glaucoma: The most common type of the disease and occurs when the drainage canals in the eye become clogged.
+It is the slowest developing glaucoma.

-- Angle-closure glaucoma: Also known as acute glaucoma.
-This is a more rare and fast-acting disease that causes rapid vision loss.
+- Angle-closure glaucoma: Also known as acute glaucoma, is a rarer and fast-acting disease that causes rapid vision loss.

-- Normal-tension glaucoma: This is also known as low-tension glaucoma as damage to the optic nerve will occur even though the pressure in the eye is not that high.
-It is often linked to genetics and systemic heart disease.
+- Normal-tension glaucoma: Also known as low-tension glaucoma because damage to the optic nerve will occur even though the pressure in the eye is not that high.
+It’s often linked to genetic conditions like heart disease.

 - Sudden loss of vision

 - Blurred vision

 - Nausea or vomiting